owncloud-archive/documentation/admin_manual/installation/installation_wizard.rst

    :scale: 75%
    :alt: screenshot of the installation wizard with all options exposed

-If you are using an HTTP server other than Apache, or wish to store your ownCloud data in a different location for other reasons (i.e. on a large storage server) it is best to configure it at installation, as it is difficult to move after installation.
+You should locate your ownCloud data directory outside of your Web root if you are using an HTTP server other than Apache, or you may wish to store your ownCloud data in a different location for other reasons (e.g. on a storage server).
+It is best to configure your data directory location at installation, as it is difficult to move after installation.
 You may put it anywhere; in this example is it located in ``/var/oc-data``.
 This directory must already exist, and must be owned by your HTTP user (see :ref:`label-setting-strong-perms`).

 .. _label-database-choice: